Chorus (video game)

+Chorus received generally positive reviews from critics and failed to meet the sales expectations of Embracer Group.

 Gameplay

 Chorus is a space combat video game played from a third-person perspective.
 The game's protagonist, Nara, pilots a sentient starcraft known as Forsaken.
 Forsaken can be armed with a variety of weapons such as missile launchers, gatling guns and laser cannons.
 Forsaken also has three slots for mods, which can be used to alter the ship's performance in combat.
 The game is set in an open world, and the players can complete various optional quests.
 As Nara explores the world, she will encounter various ancient temples.
 Upon exploring these temples and solving puzzles, Nara will gain aether powers that grant her new combat abilities.
 For instance, the "Rite of the Hunt" ability allows Forsaken to warp directly behind enemies.

 Synopsis

-Nara, a top pilot with a checkered past, and her sentient starfighter Forsaken must work together to defeat the Circle, an oppressive cult led by the Great Prophet who seeks to dominate the whole universe.
+Nara (portrayed by Jess Chanliau, voiced by Cassie Bradley), a top pilot with a checkered past, and her sentient starfighter Forsaken must work together to defeat the Circle, an oppressive cult led by the Great Prophet who seeks to dominate the whole galaxy.